chapmancbVCU/chappy-php/docs/getting_started.md

       ```sudo chown -R %USERNAME%:%GROUP% profile_images/```

       With XAMPP your username will work along with daemon as the group.
 Apache both has to be www-data.
-Not tested with nginx yet.
+Nginx the user is `nginx`.
 7. If the logs directory is not created perform the following steps at the project root run:

    ```chmod -R 777 logs```